President of the Chamber of Deputies of Chile

 The president of the Chamber of Deputies of Chile (Presidente de la Cámara de Diputadas y Diputados de la República de Chile) is the highest authority of the Chamber of Deputies of Chile.
 The office was established in 1811 by the First National Congress of Chile.

-It is third on the presidential line of succession after the minister of the interior and public security and the president of the Senate of Chile (Constitution, Art.
+In the presidential line of succession, It is ranked after the ministers of State and the president of the Senate of Chile (Constitution, Art.
 29).

-The office is currently held by Vlado Mirosevic of the Liberal Party (PL).
-He was elected on 7 November 2022.
-Karol Cariola's term as President of the Chamber of Deputies will then take place, after which the remaining three presidencies will be shared between Miguel Ángel Calisto (DC), Yovana Ahumada (PDG) and the Broad Front (FA).
-Likewise, the first and second vice-presidencies were assigned to people who are members of the PR, FA, PS, PC, DC and PPD.
+The office is currently held by José Miguel Castro of the National Renwal (RN).
+He is president 7 April 2025 after Karol Cariola's resignation.

 Election

 The directive board of the Chamber of Deputies of Chile is composed of a president, a first vice president and a second vice president.
-They are elected by an absolute majority in a secret ballot.
+They are elected by an absolute majority in a public ballot.

 The president and Vice presidents of the chamber can be reelected.

 In case of a resignation from office by the president of the Chamber, if accepted by the Chamber of Deputies, new elections will be held on a congressional session forty five hours after the position was left vacant.